anmanasyan/DS299-Capstone/README.md

 ## Usage

 - Access pgAdmin for PostgreSQL management: [http://localhost:5050](http://localhost:5050)
+    - username: admini@admin.com
+    - password: admin
     - When running for the first time, you must create a server.
-Configure it as shown in the below image.
+Configure it as shown in the below image (Password is blurred it should be `password`.)
     ![Server Setup](docs/pgadmin_setup.png)
 - Access the API: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
 - Access modelling: [http://127.0.0.1:8888/lab](http://127.0.0.1:8888/lab)